Name: Garavice Memorial Park of the victims of Fascist Terror (Spomen-područje Garavice)

 Photo 3: Early sketches by Bogdanović of the memorial sculptures

-In 1949, a modest memorial plaque was constructed at the foot of Garavice Hill in order to commemorate the massacres that occurred at the site However, by 1969, plans were being organized by the the municipality of Bihać to create a more ambitious memorial complex at the Garavice site.
+In 1949, a modest memorial plaque was constructed at the foot of Garavice Hill in order to commemorate the massacres that occurred at the site.
+However, by 1969, plans were being organized by the municipality of Bihać to create a more ambitious memorial complex at the Garavice site.
 Yet, nearly a decade would pass before plans and designs were prepared, and then even longer before the project's construction actually began.
 Some allege that these delays were related to uncertainties about the exact numbers killed at Garavice, as well as accusations that the Yugoslav government wished to minimize the site due to the incendiary ethnic tensions for which Garavice acted as a flash-point.
-Ultimately, it was famed architect Bogdan Bogdanović who was eventually approached to design the memorial complex, who had already distinguished himself creating memorials for mass tragedies, such as with his monument at Jasenovac.
+Ultimately, it was famed architect Bogdan Bogdanović who was eventually approached to design the memorial complex, who had already distinguished himself by creating memorials for mass tragedies, such as with his monument at Jasenovac.
 He was the unanimous choice for all parties involved.
 Sources assert that Bogdanović was especially attracted to the Bihać proposal as its main focus was to be 'universality', while issues of ethnicity and victim numbers were to given a less central focus.

 Photo 4: Opening day at the Garavice Memorial Complex in Bihać, June 1981